WJPJ

-WJPJ (1190 AM, "Fox Sports Jackson") is an American radio station licensed to serve Humboldt, Tennessee.
-The station's broadcast license is held by Palmer Johnson, Inc. Studios are located on Main Street in Humboldt.
+WJPJ (1190 AM, "La Poderosa 99.9 WJPJ") is a Spanish radio station licensed to serve Humboldt, Tennessee.
+The station's broadcast license is held by Palmer Johnson, Inc.

 History

 WHMT

-On March 30, 1972 Communications Associates, Inc., obtained a construction permit to build a new radio station in Humboldt on 1190 kHz.
+On March 30, 1972, Communications Associates, Inc., obtained a construction permit to build a new radio station in Humboldt on 1190 kHz.
 WHMT began with a country music format on July 6, 1972.
 Donald Stephenson became the sole owner at the end of 1975, retaining the country format.
 After the umbrella company for Stephenson's interests, Crestline Financial, entered into difficulties in 1982, it sold WHMT to RB Management Corporation, owned by the Boyd family.

 In October 1988, station management filed a petition with the FCC to reduce their broadcast power from 500 to 420 watts and increase the height of their broadcast antenna.
 This move would allow the station to cover the same geographic area with lower electricity costs.
-The FCC granted the station a construction permit for these changes on January 10, 1989 with a scheduled expiration date of July 10, 1990.
+The FCC granted the station a construction permit for these changes on January 10, 1989, with a scheduled expiration date of July 10, 1990.
 However, construction was completed before the end of January 1989, and WHMT applied for a new broadcast license to cover these changes.
 The FCC granted the station the revised license on August 22, 1989.

 Under Boyd, WHMT shifted to oldies before returning to Christian country music in 1993.
 This was replaced with sports talk in 1997.

 WLLI

 In April 2006, Boyd Enterprises, Inc., reached an agreement to sell WHMT and sister stations WLSZ and WLSQ-FM to Forever Communications, Inc., subsidiary Forever South Licenses, LLC, for a combined sale price of $1.3 million.
 In addition, Boyd Enterprises would receive $80,000 per year for 10 years in return for agreeing to a non-compete clause.
 The FCC approved the sale on June 7, 2006, and the deal was formally consummated on July 31, 2006.
 The new owners had the FCC assign the station call sign "WLLI" on November 1, 2006, to match the "Willie 1190" branding of the station's new classic country music format.

-On November 16, 2009 WLLI's signal went dark for financial reasons, with the license holder asserting that the station's expenses "far out weigh the very little revenue it generates".
+On November 16, 2009, WLLI's signal went dark for financial reasons, with the license holder asserting that the station's expenses "far out weigh the very little revenue it generates".
 Predicting a lengthy shutdown, the station applied to the FCC for special temporary authority to remain silent.
 This authority was granted on November 20, 2009, with a scheduled expiration of May 19, 2010.
 The local programming aired on WLLI was moved to co-owned WTJJ (94.3 FM).